tizianocolagrossi/magistrale-appunti/ETH/README.md

 ### SIP scanning
 The transport of voice on top of an ip network (Signaling protocols: H.323 and SIP), SIP scanning: discover SIP proxies and other devices tools **SiVuS, SIPVicious**.
 Countermeasures: network segmentation between VoIP network and user access segment.

+# Wireless hacking

+### Case of study in Wireless Hacking WEP
+We have a store with the point-of-sale system connectet trought a WEP encryption wifi system (Wired Equivalent Privacy).
+A hacker at the parking near the store turn on the laptop with a directional antenna and the NIC in promicuous mode. **Airckrack-ng** suite of tool for hack wifi networks.
+- **airodump-ng** -> to sniff 802.11 frames including WEP inizialization vectors (IVs), loks for SSID of interest and its MAC address.
+- **aireplay-ng** -> to spoof as a client co capture ARP and reply it to collect enough IVs.
+- **aircrack-ng** -> to krack WEP key prom the capture file.
+Disable promiscuous mode and connect to the network of the store.
+#### Background on IEEE 802.11 wireless lan
+ISM(Industrial, Scentific, Medical) unlicensed bands.
+2.4v GHz->802.11 b/g/n channels 1-14 (non overlapping channels 1,6,11), 5Ghz->802.11 a/n channels 36-165 (all non overlapping).
+#### Session establishment
+Most common mode just uses an access point.
+Ad Hoc devices connected peer-to-peer (like ethernet crossover cable). **PROBES** Client send a probe request for the SSID it is looking for, it repeat this request for each channel for a response from the SSID (**probe response**).
+Afterthe response client sends **authentication request**.
+If system use open authentication the AP accept any connection.
+The alternate system, **shared-key authentication**, is almost never used (used only in WEP).
+The WPA security mechanism have no effect on authentication, they take effect later. **ASSOCIATION** client send **association request** and AP sends an **associationresponse**.
+#### Security mechanism
+**MAC filtering** or **Hidden network** (omit SSID from beacons).
+CLient can send a **broadcast probe requests** and do not specify the SSID (APs can be configured to ignore them)
+## WPA vs. WPA2
+802.11i specifies encryption standards.
+- WPA implements only part of 802.11i -> TKIP (Temporal Key Integrity Protocol)
+- WPA2 instead impelemts both -> TKIP and AES (Advanced encryption standards)

+#### WPA personal VS. WPA enterprise
+On **WPA personal** we have one password for all the users.
+Password storen in the wireless client and if the password is changed on AP we must change manually form all the devices connected at the AP and **Wireless access cannot be individually managed**.
+Instead in **WPA enterprise** when users try to connect to Wi-Fi, they need to present their enterprise login credentials.
+Users never deal with the actual encrytpion keys.
+Attacker cannot get the network key from clients and offers **individual control** over the connection.

+#### WPA-PSK VS. 802.1x
+**WPA-PSK** uses pre-shared key. **WPA-Enterprise 802.1x** uses 802.1x and a RADIUS server, EAP (Extesible Authentication Protocol), which bau be one of: EAP-TTLS, PEAP, EAP-FAST.
+Both WPA-PSK and WPA-Enterprise use Four way handshake to establish: Pairwise transient key (used for unicast communications), Group tempral key (used for multicast and broadcat communications).
+Three Encryption Options: **WEP** -> use RC4 and easily exploitable. **TKIP** -> quick replacement for WEP (runs on old hardware), still use RC4 but no major vulnerabilities are known. **AES-CCMP** -> (Advanced Encryption Standard with Ciper Block Chainig Message Authentication Protocol) most secure reccomended.

+## **Equipment for attack**
+- NIC that support promicuous mode -> (Alfa AWUS050NH, Ralink RT2270F chipset)
+- Windows (easy find driver, bad hack tools) or **Linux** (hard to get drivers but hacking tools are much better) **KALI** or **PARROT**
+- Antennas
+    - Omnidirectional
+    - Directional
+- And more...
+#### Identifying Wireless Network Defenses
+- SSID can be forund from mainly these packets (Beacons, Probe request, Probe responses, Association and Reassociation Requests)
+    - IF SSID broadcasting is off, just deauthenticate all to force reassociation.
+- MAC address control
+    - Sniff for users search for the mac of one user and spoof
+    - >macchanger -m xx:xx:xx:xx:xx:xx [interface]

+#### Attacks
+To **crack WEP** you need to capture enough data -> 60000 IVs to crack 104-bit key.
+**WPA** no major weaknesses until 2017, however, if you use a weak pre shared key, it can be found whit a dictionay attack.
+But PSK is hashed 4096 times, can be up 63 characters long, and include the SSID.
+#### Password brute force
+**WPA-PSK** PSK shared among all the user of a wireless network.
+Four way handshake between client and AP: using PSK and SSID to derive encryption keys.
+ - PSK, 8-64 char, hashed 4096 timeswith SSID (trilions of guesses)
+Capture four-way handshake to crack PSK offline ( wait or deauth clients of ). **Brute forcing**-> aircrack-ng | coWPAtty (use SSID specific raimbowtables) | pyrit offload hashing to GPU whit multiple cores.

+#### LEAP
+Leap is a proprietary protocol from Cisco Systems developed in 2000 to address the security weakness common in WEP.
+Is an 102.1x schema using a RADIUS server.
+**Is fundamentally weak because it provides ZERO RESISTANCE to offline  dictionary attack**.
+It solely rely on MS-CHAPv2 to protect the user credential usedfor wireless LAN authentications. **But MS-CHAPv2 is notoriously weak** because it does not use salt in NT hashes, use a weak 2 byte DES key and sends usernames in clear text.
+Because of this offline dictionary and bruteforce attack can be made much more efficient.

+#### Authentiation attacks WPA enterprise
+- Identifying 802.1x EAP types
+    - Capture EAP handshake
+    - Wireshark shows EAP type
+    - Unencrypted username in RADIUS server EAP handshake
+- LEAP (lightweight EAP)
+    - asleep -> offline brute-force attack eith LEAP handshake and wordlist
+- EAP-TTLS and PEAP
+    - a TLS tunnel between an unauthenticated client and a RADIUS server (AP relays and has no visibility)
+    - less secure inner authentication protocol (often in clear text)
+    - AP impersonation and man-in-the-middle attack
+    - **hostapd** turn your NIC into an AP
+    - **asleep** offline bruteforcein inner authentication protocol
+    - Countermeasure (check the box to validate server certificate on all clients)

+## Summary wireless hacking
+- WEP
+    - Passive attacks and ARP reply with fake with fake authentication
+    - cracked in 5 min
+    - **DO NOT USE IT NEVER**
+- WPA-PSK
+    - could be brute-forced, trough high complexity
+    - one PSK fits all -> put other user at risk
+- WPA enterprise
+    - LEAP
+        - could be brute-forced, needs extremely complex passwords
+        - **DONT USE IT**
+    - EAP-TTLS and PEAP
+        - relatively secure with multilayered encryption
+        - subject to AP impersonations and MITM attacks
+        - **always have client check server chertificate**